c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 ## Configure the U.S. Keyboard Layout (MacBooks)

 If you're taking the exam on a MacBook, make sure your keyboard layout is set to `U.S.`.
-Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as `U.S. International - PC` or `Brazilian – ABNT2`.
+Otherwise, the remote Linux environment may not recognize certain characters correctly, especially `~` and `` ` ``.
+This is a common issue with layouts such as `U.S. International - PC` and `Brazilian – ABNT2`.

+Before the exam, perform the follow steps:

-1. Open __*System Settings » Keyboard » Input Sources__*.
+1. Open __System Settings » Keyboard » Input Sources__.
 2. Add `U.S.` input source.
 3. Remove any other input sources so only `U.S.` remains.